 What can you do to help?

-- Provide a source of water.
+- Provide a water source.

-- Plant nectar-rich plants in your garden
+- Plant nectar-rich plants in your garden.

 - Allow field edges to grow ‘wild.’
 Many weeds are an excellent source of nectar and pollen especially dandelions and clovers.
-Let them flower for the bees to use, then pull or get rid of the weeds.

-What are some Bee Friendly Plants?
+What are some Bee Friendly Plants available in Cincinnati?

 Reduce the Use of Insecticides